Dadasaheb Phalke: 1893–1911: Early career

 to a different city.
 Phalke returned to Baroda and started photography business.
 It did not run well because of the myth spread across the city that the camera sucks up the energy from a person's body which leads to their death.
 He faced similar resistance from the Prince of Baroda who refused to take photographs with the assumptions that it would shorten his life.
 Though, the Prince was later convinced by Phalke who went on to advocate the benefits of photography in his court, it did not help Phalke's business.
 He started the business of painting the stage curtains for the drama companies.
 This got him some basic training in drama production and fetched him a few minor roles in the plays.

 Phalke learned magic tricks from a German magician who was on a tour in Baroda that time.
 This helped him use trick photography in his filmmaking.
 At the end of 1901, Phalke began to hold the public performances of magic using professional name of Professor Kelpha with letters of his last name in reverse order.
 In 1902, Phalke remarried to Girija Karandikar, niece of proprietor of Kirloskar Natak Mandali.
 Girija was renamed as Saraswati after the marriage.
 In 1903, he got a job as a photographer and draftsman at the Archaeological Survey of India.
-However, not satisfied with the job, Phalke resigned in 1906 and set up a printing press at Lonavla under the name of "Phalke Engraving and Printing Works" with R. G. Bhandarkar as a partner.
+However, not satisfied with the job, Phalke resigned in 1906 and set up a printing press at Lonavala under the name of "Phalke Engraving and Printing Works" with R. G. Bhandarkar as a partner.

 The press majorly worked for making photo-litho transfers for Ravi Verma Press, owned by painter Raja Ravi Varma.
 Later, it also started the work of halftone blockmaking and printing and tri-colour printing.
 With the growing business, the press was shifted to Dadar, Bombay.
 Later in 1908, Purushottam Mavji replaced Bhandarkar as a partner and the press was renamed as "Laxmi Art Printing Works".
 Phalke went to Germany in 1909 to buy the necessary colour printing machinery.
 (Note: According to the prevalent society mores, Phalke had to undergo a purification ceremony, having returned from a foreign country.)
 Though the printing business grew exponentially, the partners had increasing differences about the running of the press.
 Soon, Phalke decided to abandon the partnership, without availing any monetary benefits.